Social Media Evangelist in Gambia

 Basic knowledge and experience in the area of graphics, video and social media.
 Good fluency in English language, and a passion and gift in sharing your faith with young people.

-If you would enjoy helping our teams with other IT problems and questions, you could be a real blessing in that way too.
+You will also enjoy supporting and training our teams with other IT problems and questions, as time permits, to be a real blessing in that way too.

 Our ref: 13001